Sunday, May 15, 2016

 And no wonder.
 It’s still early days when Fridzema unleashes a blinding organ solo on ‘Long History Of Love’ – did my ears deceive me or did he weave in the melody from Deacon Blue’s ‘When Will You Make My Phone Ring’? – before a vertiginous guitar solo from Nimmo erupts out of the song.

 Sure, they get funky and have a good time, but there’s an underlying reality and feeling there too, evidenced by ‘You Stopped The Rain’.
 Alan Nimmo explains that the song was inspired by watching his brother Stevie go through the uncertainty of cancer with a strength he wasn’t sure he could muster himself, and that humanity is right there in the words.
-Meanwhile he builds up a storm of tension with a repeated guitar lick, increased further as Proctor ups the tempo on drums, before it resolves seamlessly into the main riff.
+Meanwhile he builds up a storm of tension with a repeated guitar lick, the intensity increased further as Proctor ups the tempo on drums, before it resolves seamlessly into the main riff.

 King King in the House Of Blue Light